CesarLopezQ/portfolio-site/README.md

-# portfolio-site
+## _portfolio-site_
-Personal Portfolio Site (Cesar Enrique Lopez Quevedo)
+# Personal Portfolio Site (Cesar Enrique Lopez Quevedo)
+This site is meant to display a compilation of my programming progress as well as my current abilities.